|Nutritional Guidelines (per serving)|

 While Tanqueray is the recommended gin for this toddy recipe, almost any gin will work well here.
 However, traditional London dry gins are preferred because they have that distinct juniper-forward profile.
 That boldness really is what makes the gin toddy great.

 If you want a toddy that is even more flavorful, opt for a Navy strength gin or a similar high-proof option.
+Intense gins like Martin Miller Westbourne Strength and Leopold Bros.
+Navy Strength will create a toddy you will not soon forget.

 Adjust the Toddy to Your Taste